-The virtual conference format has some affordances that the physical conference format lacks.
+Virtual academic events create opportunities that the physical format lacks.
 We recommend considering the following formatting ideas as ways to get the most out of the virtual format.

-For international conferences, consider replaying the conference watch parties twice so that audiences in Europe, Asia, the Americas, etc. can tune in at a reasonable hour.
+For international events, consider replaying the watch parties twice so that audiences in Europe, Asia, the Americas, etc. can tune in at a reasonable hour.